 - Evaluate new curricula as they are implemented by staff within CILs to examine effectiveness of each under “real world” conditions.
 5. Scale up the Living Well with a Disability (LWD) program through effective dissemination, technical assistance and training activities that report on process and outcome evaluation and prepare facilitators to use each product.

-Students will attend a 4-day seminar, staying for 3 nights in a university dorm.
-Parents will attend the introduction luncheon with a question and answer session following check-in.
-The parent/family seminar will cover rights and responsibilities of students under the ADA and Section 504, and the differences between high school and higher education policies and practices.
-Students will also learn how to request reasonable accommodations/ modifications and how to effectively communicate with instructors.
-Other topics covered during the four days will include assistive technology, vocational rehabilitation (VR) services, general academic support resources, attending a university lecture and class (tailored to the participants), financial literacy for students, university housing and a panel presentation by current UM students.
-Social skills and recreation will be part of the well-rounded curriculum in order to give students a realistic campus experience.
-Students will prepare a reflection project to present to the group on the final day.
+Students attend a 4-day seminar, spending 3 nights in a university dorm.
+Parents attend the introduction luncheon with a question and answer session following check-in.
+The parent/family seminar covers rights and responsibilities of students under the ADA and Section 504, and the differences between high school and higher education policies and practices.
+Students learn how to request reasonable accommodations/ modifications and how to effectively communicate with instructors.
+Other topics covered during the four days include assistive technology, vocational rehabilitation (VR) services, general academic support resources, attending a university lecture and class (tailored to the participants), financial literacy for students, university housing and a panel presentation by current UM students.
+Social skills and recreation are part of the well-rounded curriculum in order to give students a realistic campus experience.
+Students prepare a reflection project to present to the group on the final day.

 Movin’ On is a collaborative effort between the Rural Institute for Inclusive Communities and the UM Disability Services for Students Office.
 Program staff includes faculty, students and staff from the sponsoring Montana University System (MUS) institution.
 The program is designed to be adopted at other MUS campuses.